I can teach you how to bottle fame, brew glory, even stopper death -- if you aren't as big a bunch of dunderheads as I

-During Harry’s fifth year, Snape tutored Harry in Occlumency at Dumbledore’s request, under cover of “Remedial Potions.”
+During Harry’s fifth year, Snape tutored Harry in Occlumency at Dumbledore’s request, under cover of “Remedial Potions”.
 The lessons went badly and ended abruptly when Snape caught Harry peeking at the memories he had stored in the Pensieve for safekeeping.
 Harry was confused by the fact that Snape was a childhood victim of his own father’s bullying and seemed to be friends with his mother, and he felt sorry for Snape after seeing his “worst memory.”
 However, despite the fact that both of them glimpsed bits of each other’s deprived childhoods, neither one seems to have gained any empathy for the other.
 Harry certainly wasn’t the “pampered little prince” that Snape thought him, but Snape was not the “greasy git” that Sirius made him out to be either.
 They never talked about the memories and Harry never apologized for dipping into the Pensieve either.
-After the Fifth Year, Harry insisted on blaming Snape for the death of Sirius at the Department of Mysteries.
+After fifth year, Harry insisted on blaming Snape for the death of Sirius in the Department of Mysteries.
 He felt that if Snape had not taunted Sirius for going to Azkaban and being locked up at Grimmauld Place, Sirius would not have left the safe house to fight only to be killed by Bellatrix Lestrange.
 Harry ignored the fact that Dumbledore told Sirius to stay home and safe, and his godfather chose to fight.
 Dumbledore, however, refused to blame Snape for the death of Sirius.

 In sixth year, Harry came into the possession of Snape’s old copy of Advanced Potion-Making which he had edited as a boy under the name “The Half-Blood Prince” to describe himself.
 Harry had no idea that Snape was the creative Prince, and wondered at times if his own father James had written the book.
 When Lupin told Harry that was not the case, Harry was disappointed since he thought of the Prince as a friend.
 Harry used the improved potion recipes to win success in N.E.W.T. level class and the favor of Potions Master Horace Slughorn, who was also a fan of his late mother Lily.